ybezsonov/kro/website/docs/docs/concepts/15-claims.md

 # 3. Claims

-Claims are a fundamental concept in Symphony that represent instances of ResourceGroups.
-They define the desired state of a set of resources, which Symphony continuously works to maintain.
+Claims are a fundamental concept in **KRO** that represent instances of ResourceGroups.
+They define the desired state of a set of resources, which KRO continuously works to maintain.

 ## What is a Claim?

 A Claim is a Kubernetes custom resource that:

 - References a specific ResourceGroup
 - Provides values for the parameters defined in the ResourceGroup
 - Represents the desired state of a set of Kubernetes resources